cnloh/notes/IntelliFlash-Virtualbox-Simulator-Setup.md

 12. Establish HA Pair.
     - Login to ctrl-b web console.
 From top menu, Settings -> High Availability
       ![](./Images/intellisflash-config-ha01.png)
-    - Click "Configure HA" and you will be prompted to enter peer node (ctrl-a) login (admin) credential.
+    - Click "Configure HA" and you will be prompted to enter peer node (ctrl-a) login credential.
       ![](./Images/intellisflash-config-ha02.png)
     - Configuration of peer node (ctrl-a) will start and reboot. ctrl-b will follow next automatically after ctrl-a has rebooted into cluster mode.
       ![](./Images/intellisflash-config-ha03.png)
     - It will take some time for both nodes to be configured into HA pair.
 When HA has been established, login to the web console of either ctrl-a or ctrl-b.
 After login in as admin, you will be presented with the Initial Configuration Wizard (ICW) page:
       ![](./Images/intellisflash-config-ha04.png)